kuannie1/SoftSysHappyHedgehogs/README.md

 ### Description

-We made library for a webserver in C. This web server hosts a basic web app.
+We made library for a webserver in C that handles requests, responses for a basic web app.

 ### Authors
 Anne Ku: worked on ...